 People do not always behave in predictable ways and human behaviour is often shaped by a variety of factors, including biases and mental shortcuts.
 If United Nations entities strengthen their behavioural science capabilities, we can increase the impact of our strategies and tailor our initiatives better to contexts.

-There are millions of individuals who fail to access social protections to which they are entitled.
+access social protections to which they are entitled.
 With stronger behavioural science expertise, United Nations entities, for example, can support Member States in simplifying registration procedures, improving outreach, facilitating automatic enrolment, improving the completion of tasks, tailoring processes to local realities and building trust – to achieve shock-responsive and universal social protection.

 Nurturing behavioural science capacity is about building our knowledge of how people act, make decisions and react to policies, processes and incentives, in order to create better choices and positive change.